 Directors are regularly updated on the Group's business activities and regulatory and industry specific environments in which the Group operates during the Board meetings.
 Changes to regulations and accounting standards are monitored closely by Management.
 The Board as a whole, is updated regularly on risk management, corporate governance and key changes in the relevant regulatory requirements and accounting standards.
 New releases issued by the SGX-ST and ACRA which are relevant to the directors are circulated to the Board so that they are kept updated on pertinent matters relating to the relevant regulatory requirements and their key changes such as listing rules, corporate governance, risk management, financial reporting standards and the Companies Act 1967 (the "Act").

-All Board members have completed the mandated sustainability training course organised by SID as prescribed by SGX-ST pursuant to Rule 720(7) of the SGX-ST Listing Rules.
+All Board members (except for newly appointed director, Mr Ho Fook Meng) have completed the mandated sustainability training course organised by SID as prescribed by SGX-ST pursuant to Rule 720(7) of the SGX-ST Listing Rules.

 Principal Duties of the Board